-• Attend a pre-activity meeting for any extracurricular program.
-Parental attendance is recommended. • Provide signed statement by both parent and student indicating that the extracurricular code has been read and understood by each of them.
-The statement must be on file as designated by the high school office before a student may participate.

-• Maintain a minimum of a 1.5 GPA quarters 1 and 3 and semesters 1 and 2.

-• Be enrolled as a full-time student.

-• Attend classes the full school day of any event unless officially excused in writing by the high school principal/designee.
+- Attend a pre-activity meeting for any extracurricular program.
+Parental attendance is recommended. - Provide signed statement by both parent and student indicating that the extracurricular code has been read and understood by each of them.
+The statement must be on file as designated by the high school office before a student may participate. - Maintain a minimum of a 1.5 GPA quarters 1 and 3 and semesters 1 and 2. - Any student that is a semester or more deficient (3 credits or more) will not be eligible until they are less than a semester deficient. - Be enrolled as a full-time student. - Attend classes the full school day of any event unless officially excused in writing by the high school principal/designee.
 A copy of the official approval of such an absence will be made available to that student upon his/her request or by request of his/her parent/guardian.
 (Doctor's appointments, college visits, funerals, are all excused absences.)
-Students may not participate in any competition/performance if they are out ill for any or all of the school day without permission from the school administration.
+Students may not participate in any competition/performance if they are out for any or all of the school day without permission from the school administration.
 Coaches will work with office staff to monitor attendance.

-• Serve any and all detentions by the time designated by the assistant principal/principal.

-• Display behavior/conduct consistent with the ideals, principles, and standards of the activity and Ripon High School.
+- Serve any and all detentions by the time designated by the assistant principal/principal. - Display behavior/conduct consistent with the ideals, principles, and standards of the activity and Ripon High School.

 Expulsion renders the student ineligible to participate in any extracurricular activity during the term of the expulsion and upon return from expulsion unless otherwise agreed to in writing by the student, parents and district administrator at the time of the student's return.
-Any student charged and/or convicted of a felony shall, upon the filing of felony charges, become ineligible for all further participation until the student has paid their debt to society and the courts consider the sentence served (including probation, community service, etc.).
+Convicted felons are ineligible for any extracurricular participation.
+The grouping described as "convicted felons" is considered to include juveniles convicted of an offense that - if committed by an adult - would be a felony.